-A lens that forms an image of the telescope's primary mirror onto the photocathode of a photomultiplier tube and, in this way, serves as a key element of photometer.
+A Fabry lens is a lens that forms an image of the telescope's primary mirror onto the photocathode of a photomultiplier tube and, in this way, serves as a key element of photometer.
 A mask, placed in front of it, isolates the object whose light intensity is to be measured.
 The use of such a lens was first proposed by the French physicist Charles Fabry.

 Related category OPTICS AND OPTICAL PHENOMENA